 Canon EOS R50 vs Nikon Z30

-The Canon EOS R50 and Nikon Z30 are both entry-level mirrorless cameras designed for content creators and vloggers.
-The R50 offers higher resolution and better autofocus, while the Z30 excels in video stabilization and compact design.
+The Canon EOS R50 and Nikon Z30 are both compact entry-level mirrorless cameras designed for content creators and enthusiasts.
+The R50 offers better autofocus speed and higher resolution, while the Z30 excels in ergonomics and battery life.

 Canon EOS R50